 Golden, Colorado sits in an area of spectacular natural beauty, surrounded by rocky buttes and evergreen-covered mountains.
 But there’s more than nature to this historic town.
-On the Clear Creek Trail and up and down Washington Ave. there are 26 public art works, beautiful statues and murals that capture the spirit of the West.
+On the Clear Creek Trail and up and down Washington Ave. there are more than two dozen public art works, beautiful statues and murals that capture the spirit of the West.

 You can pick up a free Golden Public Art Walking Tour Brochure at the Golden Visitors Center (located along the banks of Clear Creek at Washington Ave.) and take a delightful stroll past these wonderful art pieces.

 Golden was the first territorial capital of Colorado, so many of the statues capture the city’s Old West history.
 There’s “Howdy Folks” at 10th and Washington that depicts Buffalo Bill Cody with a young child on his shoulders.
 The famous frontier scout and showman Buffalo Bill is buried on top of nearby Lookout Mountain, overlooking Golden.

 Many people like taking their photo with “The Monarch,” a life-size statue of a buffalo located, appropriately, in front of the Buffalo Rose Bar & Restaurant.
 Across the street is “The Cowboy,” depicting a bronco buster with his saddle, while down the block along the creek bank is “Winter Wind on the Mesa,” a colorful life-like statue of a Native American maiden.

 Golden is above all else, a river town with Clear Creek flowing right through the center, and along the Clear Creek Trail, a paved pathway that follows the creek in both directions for several miles, there are statues depicting the creek’s impact on Golden, from statues of kayakers to fishermen, butterflies, and giant cutthroat trout.